 One study at Harvard Medical School found that the PEMF device they used prompted greater than 10% significant improvement in mood after just one 20-minute treatment in patients with bipolar disorder and in patients with major depressive disorder (Rohan, et al).
 This was a double-blind study, which means it employed the most rigorous research design, and while this is just one study, it demonstrates the immediate benefits that PEMFs for depression and anxiety can have.
 After only one 20-minute treatment, every subject showed more than 10% improvement on such indicators as mood, life interests, and ability to work.

 A home study using the same device found that after eight weeks of daily treatment, 73% of subjects were relieved of their depression.
 At five weeks in, this number was only 27% (Strasso, et al).
 Two years after the treatment, 52% of subjects were still in remission, and those who were not in remission, found relief after another course of treatment (Bech, et al).

-This suggests that long-term, daily treatment – which can be easily achieved with a portable home PEMF device – could be very beneficial for people who suffer from depression, with minimal side effects, and without the cost and time commitment necessary to receive other treatments in a physician’s office.
+This suggests that long-term, daily treatment – which can be easily achieved with a portable home PEMF device – could be very beneficial for people who suffer from depression and anxiety, with minimal side effects, and without the cost, time commitment and inconvenience necessary to receive other treatments in a professional’s office.

-Both animal and human research has demonstrated the value of using PEMFs to treat depression and anxiety disorders.
+Both animal and human research have demonstrated the value of using PEMFs to treat depression.
 One study showed that mice treated with a pulsed low-frequency magnetic field had a reduction in “anxiety-like behaviors” after fifteen minutes of treatment (Choleris, et al).
 Similar results were found in a study using rats (Kalkan, et al).

 A wide body of additional research demonstrates that PEMFs, both low and high intensity, can be helpful in treating a range of anxiety disorders, from mild to quite severe.